Project Management: Skills and Techniques

-Successful project management, for projects large or small, tends to follow the process outlined below.
+Successful management, for projects both large and small, tends to follow the process outlined below.

-- Agree precise specification for the project - 'Terms of Reference'
+- Agree on precise specifications for the project - 'Terms of Reference'

 - Plan the project - time, team, activities, resources, financials - using suitable project management tools.

 - Communicate the project plan to your project team - and to any other interested people and groups.

 - Manage and motivate - inform, encourage, and enable the project team.